University's Contracting Procedures

 3. Determine if insurance is required:

 - Regardless of tier, if the contract requires the other party to provide insurance, a certificate of insurance must be submitted to and approved by the Department of Risk Management before execution.
 (For Tier One, please send certificates directly to Risk Management.
-For all other tiers, certificates can be submitted to Legal Services along with the contract.)
+For all other tiers, certificates can be submitted to the Office of General Counsel along with the contract.)

 - If a contract requires ACU to provide proof of insurance, the Office of Risk Management should review those provisions before execution and obtain any necessary certificates of insurance.